 I started working with computer graphics in the 90s developing techniques at an architectural firm.
-Despite doing a lot of work with CGi and film I have specialised in real-time rendering since before the first release of Unreal.
+Despite doing a lot of work with CGi and film I have specialised in real-time rendering since before the first release of the Unreal Engine.

-Since then I have created an exciting new format for experiencing VR with VRCE (virtual reality curated experiences), and have been busy building the worlds first 3d Macro experience; using photogrammetry to construct high fidelity models of insects and micro environments, that can be experienced in VR at enlarged scales – a kind of insect safari.
-The experience will enhance our perception of reality at a subconscious level.
+Recently I have developed a new format for experiencing VR with VRCE (virtual reality curated experiences).
+These are short, intense, on-rails experiences designed for engagement and communication.
+I have also been building a 3d Macro experience; using photogrammetry to construct high fidelity models of insects and micro environments that can be experienced in VR at enlarged scales – a kind of insect safari.